zenstackhq/zenstack-docs/docs/reference/limitations.md

 ### MongoDB is not supported

 Right now, the focus of this project is SQL databases, and there's no plan to support MongoDB in the near future.

-### Edge runtime is not supported

-Prisma by default doesn't support running in edge runtime environments (e.g. [Vercel Edge Runtime](https://edge-runtime.vercel.app/)).
-Its [Accelerate](https://www.prisma.io/data-platform/accelerate) commercial service does support edge, but ZenStack is not compatible with it yet.
-We plan to support it in the near future.